smcue/islambot/README.md

 For example:

 ```
--quran 1:1-7 yusufali
+-quran 1:1-7 khattab
 ```
-The above command would quote Surah 1, Verses 1-7 (Surah al-Fatihah) using the translation of Yusuf Ali.
+The above command would quote Surah 1, Verses 1-7 (Surah al-Fatihah) using the translation of Dr Mustafa Khattab.

-#### Valid translation editions
+#### Valid translations

 [Click here for a list of valid translations.](https://github.com/galacticwarrior9/islambot/blob/master/Translations.md)